-Phoenix DevOps Persona · ShadowOps edge extension · Apache 2.0
+Phoenix DevOps Persona · ShadowOps edge extension · AGPL v3

 The Phoenix DevOps persona,